zardiangit/devops-notebook/vault/linux.processes.scheduling.md

 Cron is used to schedule routine background jobs.

-- `crontab -e` will open a crontab editor for the specified user.
+- `crontab -e` will open the crontab editor to create new or edit existing jobs.

 - `crontab -l` will list all the scheduled jobs for that user.